Build Your First Mobile App With Ionic 2 & Angular 2 - Part 6

 We also want

-to know which repo was selected by the user, so we are sending the repo
+DetailsPage to know which repo was selected by the user, so we are sending the repoas a parameter and later on we'll see how to retrieve it on DetailsPage.

 Add new function to GithubService